pavlovtech/NextBlog/README.md

 5. Then Vercel automatically starts a new deployment
 6. Web site displayes updated statically generated content

-Regarding working with markdown files, the best library I found is Contentlayer.
+Currently, the best solution for managing markdown files is [Contentlayer](https://www.contentlayer.dev/), so I wanted to use it as well.

-For the lack of existing blog starters that with the mentioned functionality I desided to create on myself.
+For the lack of existing blog starters that with the mentioned functionality I desided to create it myself.

 ## Architecture